 My niece is taking a Women's Study class in high school and asked me if I'd answer 7 questions about equality and feminism, and, it seems, 1 question about a favorite movie.
 I am a huge fan of my niece and have rarely felt so honored as when I received this request.
-And since this one of my favorite topics, I was pleased to respond with what, for me, are deeply considered opinions.
+And since this one of my favorite topics, I was glad to reply.

 1.)What two words would you use to describe an ideal female?
 2 words for an ideal male?